Foundations Module 3 · Command Line Basics

 touch notes.txt

 This creates an empty file called notes.txt.
-If the file already exists, it updates its “last modified” timestamp (hence the name “touch”).
+If the file already exists, it updates its “last modified” timestamp (hence the name “touch” — you’re just touching it).

 TRY ITCreate an empty file called 'hello.txt'